matejc/matejc.github.io/_cv/page2.md

 - worklogparser parser for custom syntax work log.
 - wnotify for sending notifications from WeeChat IRC client (on server) to desktop machine, both - sever and client side, written in Python
 - push: Push image created by dockerTools (Nix) to Docker registry v2 without docker daemon

+## Rust
+- Sway-workspace: Tool to navigate within Sway workspaces written in Rust.
+- Sway-scratchpad: Tool to turn any app into overlay window on demand, written in Rust.

 ## Bash
 - nixmy written in Nix and Bash, tool for Nix/NixOS developers.